ajhudson/utg-kata-exercise/README.md

 The solution:

 To build a console app to read in a CSV file from a directory.
-The contents will then need to be sent to a REST API endpoint, in JSON format, and saved to a SQL database.
+The contents will then need to be sent to a REST API endpoint, in JSON format, and saved to a SQL
+(in memory) database.

 CSV file will contain the following columns:
  - Customer Ref